China confident it can clinch US trade pact, Trump demands 'real deal'

 "We wouldn't be surprised if no agreement can be reached within 90 days, with the higher tariff rate coming into force only a few months later than originally planned."

-A Chinese official told Reuters officials were "waiting for the leaders to return" before publicizing details.
+A Chinese official told Reuters officials were "waiting for the leaders to return" before publicising details.

 President Xi and his most senior officials are due back in China on Thursday having visited Panama and Portugal since leaving Argentina.